 Demandwell

-Title: UX Designer, UI Designer
+Title: Product Designer

-Tools Used: Figma, Jam, Otter, Zoom, Notion, Google Workspace, GitHub, Pendo, Gong.io
+Tools used: Figma, Jam, Otter, Zoom, Notion, Google Workspace, GitHub, Pendo, Gong.io

-My Role
+My role

-During my tenure, I was the lead designer on three main products:
+During my tenure, I was the lead designer on three main products: Reporting v1.1, Content Order Emails, and Freemium

 I collaborated with two product managers, and our CTO, finally coordinating the handoff with engineering.